 Concealment of assets

 If one spouse is hiding assets or has a secret interest, having a contested divorce can be the only way to discover the truth.
 The only way to discover hidden assets is through full discovery and questioning of the spouse.
 A divorce lawyer can ask a wide array of questions to uncover hidden assets.
-In fact, a contested divorce exposes the hidden assets, allowing for a fairer distribution of property and debts.
+In fact, a contested divorce exposes the hidden assets, allowing for a fairer distribution of property and debts powerful idea.

 For the best interests of children